Code-Institute-Submissions/school-for-the-poor/README.md

 - Bootstrap (CSS, JavaScript and JQuery) for the functionality of the navbar, hamburger menu and the grid structuring of the site https://bootstrapcdn.com

-# testing
+# Testing

-- links
+- Links

 All links have been checked - links to sections in the menu and links to local images.
 The links to external sites display a "coming soon" image as the social media for the business has not yet been created.
 Internal links, such as button clicks, have all been verified that they perform as requested.

-- contact us form
+- Contact us form

-On submission the form comes up with an error if it hasn't been filled in correctly (email address), or if required information (name, email address and details in the text box) is missing.
-A success message is displayed
+On submission the form comes up with an error if it hasn't been filled in correctly (e.g. email address), or if required information (name, email address and details in the text box) is missing.
 The form data is sent as an email to the site owner.
 The email received contains all the submitted data (name, email, phone (optional) and the help request).
 Email receipt has been verified in the associated account.
 A success message is shown only when the form is successfully submitted.

-- responsiveness
+- Responsiveness

 At every stage of the development process the responsiveness of the site has been checked through chrome developer tools.
-The grid structuring uses responsive parameters for display effectiveness in the divs that are created for game play, the info on the teachers page, testimonials, and also for the navbar e.g. collapsing below medium screen widths.
+The grid structuring uses responsive parameters for display effectiveness in e.g. the divs that are created for game play, the info on the teachers page, testimonials, and also for the navbar collapsing below medium screen widths.
 For example, the teacher info boxes are displayed as a single column on mobile and as two columns for a medium screen width and three columns for a large screen width.
 There are also font size changes for increased responsiveness.
 The site has also been tested on different browsers e.g. Chrome, Firefox, Edge.

-- memory game
+- Memory game

 At all stages of the development testing was done using chrome developer tools to identify where issues arose in the code.
 There were several issues throughout the development of the game itself that had to be addressed or the code otherwise manipulated.
 One example was the use of apostrophes in the questions, which resulted in a syntax error when the value was pushed to the game variable.
-The questions had to be revised to not include contracted forms, meaning from a language point of view the structures are limited and exclude e.g. tag questions.
+The questions had to be revised to not include contracted forms, meaning from a language point of view the structures are limited and exclude e.g. tag questions and common negative forms.
 Also, the length of question was a factor, as questions became longer the game became almost impossible, so a limit to the number of words had to be imposed at this stage.
 With an additional release including e.g. a hint, then these could be added later.